eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-03-10-allure-report-release/README.md

-# Integration of Allure report tool for End-to-End Testing Transparency for release process
+# Integration of Allure Report tool for End-to-End Testing Transparency for release process

 ## Decision

-Integrate [Allure report tool](https://allurereport.org/) into Tractusx-edc project's end-to-end testing framework to provide transparent and detailed test results.
+Integrate [Allure Report](https://allurereport.org/) into Tractusx-edc project's end-to-end testing framework to provide test reports on milestone builds like releases or release candidates.
-The reports will be published to GitHub Pages and its URL will be included in the GitHub release notes for easy access and review by stakeholders detailed test results, ensuring clarity on what has been tested.
+The reports will be published to GitHub Pages and the report URL will be included in the GitHub release notes for easy access.

 ## Rationale

-- **Enhanced Transparency:**
+The current release process provides only very limited and developer-oriented means to validate the quality assurance measures taken during the release process.
+To improve the availability of quality assurance information for pure adopters of the Tractus-X EDC, a test reporting solution should provide an easy-to-read documentation of what has been tested, along with a clear statement that the tests were successful.
+The data presented in the test report is retrieved as static information defined in the code, together with test results achieved during the release build.

-Allure provides detailed and visually appealing test reports that offer insights into test execution, including description, steps, attachments, and history, making it easier to understand what was tested and the outcomes.
+Several test reporting tools have been evaluated:
-- **Compatibility with JUnit5:**
+- [Report Portal](https://github.com/reportportal): Offers real-time monitoring and historical data tracking, but requires a dedicated server setup and is not ideal for generating static test reports for releases.
-As we use JUnit5, Allure's native support for this testing framework ensures seamless integration without requiring significant changes to our existing setup.
+- [Extent Reports](https://github.com/extent-framework/extentreports-java): Previously a widely used reporting tool, it has been deprecated and replaced by [ChainTest](https://github.com/anshooarora/chaintest).
-- **Static HTML Reports:**
+However, ChainTest is still under development, making it an uncertain choice at this time.
-Allure generates standalone HTML reports that are ideal for hosting on GitHub Pages, requiring no additional tools for clients to view them.
+- [Test Reporter](https://github.com/ctrf-io/github-test-reporter):  A GitHub Action-based tool designed to generate customizable test reports and display historical trends.
+While it provides basic test results and insights, it lacks the rich visual features and static HTML report generation needed for hosting on platforms like GitHub Pages.
-- **Client Accessibility:**
+- [Allure Report](https://github.com/allure-framework) : Provides visually rich, static HTML reports, seamless integration with JUnit5, and easy hosting on GitHub Pages, making it a strong candidate for transparent test reporting in the release process.

-Publishing the reports to GitHub Pages and linking them in GitHub releases allows clients to easily access and review the test coverage and results, fostering trust and clear communication.
+The evaluation result promotes the selection of Allure Test Report due to the most balanced solution, combining rich reports, ease of integration, and client accessibility.

 ## Approach